Poems not yet published

 around each eye.
 Class project

-had been, create new life.
+create new life.
+You almost tried,

-You put half your heart into it —
+put half your heart into it —

 blended brie, thyme, some sheep,